Hold tightExperience Jesus

 Installation

-Following the satisfactory completion of all requirements, new elders will be installed publicly at a worship gathering.
+Following the satisfactory completion of all requirements, new elders will

-[This process is not an induction into a secret society, and thus, the candidate’s character, conversation, and conduct are of public importance.
+[This above-mentioned process is not an induction into a secret society, and thus, the candidate’s character, conversation, and conduct are of public importance.
 Again, if a congregant is aware of any disqualifying sin or character flaw in an elder candidate, they are urged to make the matter known to the existing elders within the 2-week window so they can investigate the claim]

 FAQs